opennetworkinglab/aether-onramp/README.md

 # Aether-On-Ramp
 This repo builds a standalone Aether core with a physical RAN setup, AMF and gNbsimulation.

-To download the Aether-On-Ramp repository, use the following command:
+Download the Aether-On-Ramp using the following command:
 ```
 git clone --recursive https://gitlab.com/onf-internship/aetheronramp.git
 ```
-It is build upon following repositories.
+then start Ansible docker with `make ansible`

+Repo uses following repos as submodule

 ---